wso2/docs-is/en/docs/guides/identity-lifecycles/self-register-verification.md

 Refer the [API of self-signup's validate-code endpoint]({{base_path}}/apis/use-the-self-sign-up-rest-apis/#/Self%20Register/post_validate_code) to see the request and the responses.

-Using the verifiedChannel parameter, the user can be verified with any server supported channel.
+By using the `verifiedChannel` parameter, the user can be verified with any server-supported channel.
 In the above example, using the confirmation code, the SMS channel for the user can be set as the verified notification channel.

 | Property Name | Description   |